seatable/seatable-admin-docs/manual/config/autostart.md

 ## Setup

-Autostarting SeaTable builds on three components: First, a start script that is capable of starting, stopping, and restarting SeaTable using the docker-compose.yml; second, a systemd unit file using the start script; third, systemd's native autostart capability.
+Autostart SeaTable builds on three components: First, a start script that is capable of starting, stopping, and restarting SeaTable using the docker-compose.yml; second, a systemd unit file using the start script; third, systemd's native autostart capability.

 ### Preparing the start script